hex-arch-training/hexagonal/README.md

 ### Core modules
 A core implements pure business logic, independent of specific frameworks.
-It is divided into three parts: domain, logic, and port.
+It is divided into four parts: domain, logic, port, and dto

 #### Module _domain_
 A domain contains entities and data types such as enumerations.
-They can be used by all other modules if the modules don't need more specialized transport objects.
+Entities can be used as data transport object if the modules don't need more specialized data transport objects.

+#### Module _dto_ (data transport object)
+A dto is a specialized data transport object.
+They are located in the requesting use case subsystem
+because they must be created for the specific needs of the use case.

 #### Module _logic_
 Logic is a module that implements use cases.